behavioral-data/Empathy-Mental-Health/README.md

 # Empathy in Text-based Mental Health Support
 This repository contains codes and dataset access instructions for the [EMNLP 2020 publication](https://arxiv.org/pdf/2009.08441) on understanding empathy expressed in text-based mental health support.

-If this code helps you in your research, please cite the following publication:
+If this code or dataset helps you in your research, please cite the following publication:
 ```bash
 @inproceedings{sharma2020empathy,
     title={A Computational Approach to Understanding Empathy Expressed in Text-Based Mental Health Support},